MicrosoftDocs/entra-docs/docs/identity/conditional-access/terms-of-use.md

 The **Terms of use** blade shows a count of the users who accepted and declined.
 These counts and who accepted/declined are stored for the life of the terms of use policy.

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Conditional Access Administrator](../role-based-access-control/permissions-reference.md#conditional-access-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Security Reader](../role-based-access-control/permissions-reference.md#security-reader).
 1. Browse to **Protection** > **Conditional Access** > **Terms of use**.

     ![A screenshot showing the terms of use blade listing the number of user show have accepted and declined.](./media/terms-of-use/view-tou.png)